 Yanaka is a peaceful area which is within walking distance from JR Nippori station.
 It remains the retro atmosphere back in the Showa period with a number of old shops and traditional buildings around.
 It makes you feel as if you were back in the old days while surrounded by the friendly and welcoming locals.
 Yanaka Ginza refers to the main shopping street stretching about 170 meters with a range of venders and small shops.
 Try to find 7 hidden cat statues that are said to bring a fortune while exploring the relaxing street and have some local finger foods.
-Yanaka Shippoya is a cute donut shop selling hand-made donuts in the shape of cat tail.
-You can also find several historical spots around which includes Yanaka Cemetery, a perfect spot for a leisurely stroll experiencing the traditional side of Tokyo!
+Yanaka Shippoya is a cute donut shop selling handmade donuts in the shape of cat tail.
+You can also find several historical spots around the area, a perfect spot for a leisurely stroll experiencing the traditional side of Tokyo!

 If you would like to explore the area more deeply and learn about the rich history and see the best places; we offer a short tour exploring Yanaka area with local guide.
-Explore the backstreets and listen to the back ground stories of this area!
+Explore the backstreets and listen to the background stories of this area!

 4. Togoshi Ginza

 Asakusa is one of the most popular tourist destinations in Tokyo full of historical spots.
 Nakamise-dori is a 250 meters shopping street packed with a number of stalls standing along the main approach to Sensoji Temple, the oldest temple in Tokyo.
 It has been developed along with the temple itself over centuries, and attracts a growing number of visitors with a variety of shops.
-Once you walk through Kaminari-mon Gate, the symbolic red gate to Sansoji temple, you are welcomed by the smell of local dishes and colorful gift shops selling traditional small gifts.
-Try the take-away foods in a handy size which never get you bored on your way to the main temple!
+Once you walk through Kaminarimon Gate, the symbolic red gate to Sensoji temple, you are welcomed by the smell of local dishes and colorful gift shops selling traditional small gifts.
+Try the takeaway street snacks and shop for some traditional souvenirs while making your way to the main temple!

-If you want to know more history behind the area and the best things to do and eat, we offer the walking tour with English speaking guide.
+If you want to know more history behind the area and the best things to do and eat, we offer the several walking tours with English speaking guides.